Character sheet for Those Magnificent Men in Their Flying Machines.

 Women Pierre Dubois bumps into and feels the irresistible need to seduce.
 They all have the same face (since they were all played by the same actress), which confuses him.

-- Hello, Nurse!: They're very attractive, and a skirt-chaser supreme like Pierre Dubois can't resist the sight of them.
+- Head-Turning Beauty: They're very attractive, and a skirt-chaser supreme like Pierre Dubois can't resist the sight of them.